juliaannjose/Wiki2Viz/README.md

- ### For the 2nd part of this project (Multi-Lingual Information Retrieval):
+ ### To run the demo application (Multi-Lingual Information Retrieval System):

-   1. To preprocess the xml file to get the titles:
+   1. Preprocess the xml file to get the titles:

      $ python ./preprocess.py

-   2. To compute the average of vectors of the words in the title:
+   2. Compute the average of vectors of the words in the title:

      $ python ./compute.py

-   3. Finally, to run the demo application:
+   3. Finally, run the demo application:

      $ bokeh serve demo.py